 A bit about the job...
 What will you be doing?

-The role of the Senior Psychologist will be to support the IMHT with assessment and interventions for complex patients, offer consultation/reflective practice to the team and clinical supervision to the assistant psychologists.
-The direct clinical work includes undertaking psychological assessments, supporting complex multi-disciplinary formulations and delivering psychological interventions for cases of great complexity.
+The role of the Senior Psychologist will be to support the IMHT with assessment and interventions for complex patients, offer consultation/reflective practice to the team, and clinical supervision to the assistant psychologists.
+The direct clinical work includes undertaking psychological assessments, supporting complex multi-disciplinary formulations, and delivering psychological interventions for cases of great complexity.

-You will also be required to utilise research skills for audit, policy and service development and research within the area served by the team/service.
+You will also be required to utilise research skills for audit, policy and service development, and research within the area served by the team/service.

-The successful candidate will be expected to have a broad understanding of trauma and its impact not only on service users but also staff and the organization as a whole.
+The successful candidate will be expected to have a broad understanding of trauma and its impact not only on service users but also on staff and the organization as a whole.

-All clinical work will be undertaken in line with psychological therapies model.
+All clinical work will be undertaken in line with the psychological therapies model.
 In doing so, you will be responsible for adhering to the relevant Practice Plus Group policies and professional ethics and standards and will be accountable for your professional and clinical actions.

 The successful candidate must be registered with the HCPC and hold a DPsych in Clinical Psychology or equivalent in Forensic Psychology.
-As the successful candidate you'll have post-qualification experience of working with a wide variety of client groups, across the life span and presenting with the full range of clinical severity in a variety of care settings such as outpatient, criminal justice, in-patient forensic mental health and residential care settings.
+As the successful candidate, you'll have post-qualification experience of working with a wide variety of client groups, across the life span and presenting with the full range of clinical severity in a variety of care settings such as outpatient, criminal justice, in-patient forensic mental health, and residential care settings.
 You'll also be able to evidence an active interest in prison/forensic mental health.

 If you are shortlisted, you will be contacted by the Internal Recruiter for this role.

 The recruiter will submit your CV to the National Lead Psychologist for review and then will arrange an interview for you to attend if it’s deemed your experience is suitable for the job.